-In this document Coventry Building Society ('the Society') has set out its Pillar 3 disclosures as at 31 December 2022 in accordance with the Disclosure (CRR) Part of the Prudential Regulation Authority (PRA) Rulebook.
-This includes revised disclosure requirements applicable from 1 January 2022 following the UK implementation of the remaining provisions of Capital Requirements Regulation II.
+In this document Coventry Building Society ('the Society') has set out its Pillar 3 disclosures as at the year ending 31 December 2023 in accordance with the Disclosure Part of the Prudential Regulation Authority (PRA) Rulebook.

 This report includes specific templates that are required to be disclosed on a quarterly, semi-annual and annual basis for large and listed institutions.